Projects always have issues. It is a project manager’s job to find events that cause issues and manage them proactively.

 - Exploit: You do everything to make sure that the opportunity is realized.

 - Share: If you are not capable of realizing the opportunity on your own, so you ask someone to share in the opportunity.

 - Escalate: You transfer the responsibility of managing the risk to higher management.

 - Accept: You acknowledge the opportunity and document it, but do not take any action to realize it.

 You can use accept and escalate risk response strategies with both types of risks.

 After completing the risk response strategy, you will update the risk register.

 Monitor and Control Risks

-Kindly note that the way you calculate the reserve for the cost, you also have to calculate the reserve for the schedule.
-Here, contingency reserve may be known as time reserve or buffers.
-These reserves are included in the schedule baseline.
-However, management time reserve are not a part of the schedule base line but a part of overall time duration of the project.
+Kindly note that when you calculate the reserve for the cost, you also have to calculate the reserve for the schedule.
+Here, the contingency reserve may be known as the time reserve or buffers.
+They are part of the schedule baseline.
+However, the management time reserve is not a part of the schedule baseline but a part of the overall project duration.